 - Complete all paperwork necessary to enroll and receive academic credit

 Work Experience courses are restricted.
-Students are encouraged to meet with the Career Services Specialist early to begin the enrollment process as it may take time to secure an approved worksite.
+Students are encouraged to meet with the Career Specialist early to begin the enrollment process as it may take time to secure an approved site.
 Some industries require that the student obtain a letter of recommendation, provide immunization records, or possess special training or certification that may take additional time to obtain.
-Additionally, not all employers or industries accept students every term.
+Additionally, not all sites or industries accept students every term.
 Permission to enroll in the course is granted once the student has:

-- Met with the Career Services Specialist for an Intake Appointment during which program requirements are reviewed, the student’s resume is critiqued, and the student’s goals and availability are discussed.
+- Met with a Career Specialist for an Intake Appointment during which program requirements are reviewed, the student’s resume is critiqued, and the student’s goals and availability are discussed.

 - Attended a Work Experience Orientation.